anna-saukkonen/PAC/README.md

 ## INTRODUCTION:

+Allele-specific expression (ASE) is the imbalanced expression of the two alleles of a gene.
+While many genes are expressed equally from both alleles, gene regulatory differences driven by genetic changes (i.e. regulatory variants) frequently cause the two alleles to be expressed at different levels, resulting in allele-specific expression patterns.
+The detection of ASE events relies on accurate alignment of RNA-sequencing reads, where challenges still remain.
 This pipeline has been created to adjust for computational biases associated with allelic counts.
 It comprises of the following steps:
 1. Local phasing of genetic data using PHASER
 2. Creation of parental genomes to align sequencing data to